-In today’s society, it does not take much to call yourself “Christian,” but still the trend among most Christian groups is that the number of members is diminishing.
+In today’s society the trend among most Christian groups is that the number of members is diminishing.

-According to Jesus’ own words, Christianity has gone off track if it merely causes people to maintain a façade of holiness while they continue to be egoistical, self-righteous, and proud.
+According to the words of Paul, Christianity has gone off track if it merely causes people to maintain a façade of holiness while they continue to be egoistical, self-righteous, and proud.
 (2 Timothy 3:2-5))

 Covered by grace and “permission to sin”

 A fundamental concept in Christianity is the forgiveness of sins.
 Thereby, Jesus showed that He loves me and I know that I love Him in return.
 But don’t you think that Jesus had a deeper intention than “only” to set me free from the guilt of my sin when He died on the cross?
 “If you love Me, keep My commandments,” He says in John 14:15.

 Everyone knows that love without action is completely useless.
 Why would that not also apply here?

 If Jesus’ grace “allows” me to backbite, lie, and have critical, demeaning thoughts about others, have I not changed forgiveness of sins into “permission to sin?”
 Realistically, then, what is the difference between me, as a member of a church, and those who are not members?
 Is it only forgiveness, which was also available before Jesus?
 (Hebrews 10:1,9) Do the church leaders have to impose numerous rules and regulations about practical details in order to create a visible division between “them” and “us”?

 If Jesus’ grace “allows” me to backbite, lie, and have critical, demeaning thoughts about others, have I not changed forgiveness of sins into “permission to sin?”